 Message from the Lord Mayor

-Message from the CEO 5
+Message from the CEO

-Introduction 6
+ntroduction 6

 Current situation 7

 What you told us about parking 14

 The importance of our streetscapes 16

 The policy settings for parking are all in place 18

 The case for change 20

-Our plan to manage parking 21
+Our plan to manage parking demand and utilisation 21

-1. Improve parking controls for development 22
+Improve parking controls for development 22

 2. Manage parking demand 25

 3. Charge the right price 27

 4. Improve customer experience 29

-5. Improve knowledge, data analysis and operational policies 30
+5. Improve knowledge, data analysis

+and operational policies 30

-6. Engage with stakeholders 30
+6. Engage with stakeholders 32

 Monitoring progress

-References 33

-34
+References 34